mcnakhaee/old_mcnakhaee.com/content/authors/admin/_index.md

 - Visitors
 ---

 I am Muhammad, currently a PhD student at the University of Twente.
-I am mainly intereseted in football and then data science and machine learning. matter.
+I am mostly interested in football and then data science and machine learning. matter.